jerome-nelson/creative-tax-service/README.md

 ## Creative Tax Repo
 A Go-Based Service that generates IP-Box/Creative Tax compliant entries, using Oauth and Google Gemini.
 Why?
-Because I was tired of manually doing this every month
+Because I was tired of manually doing this every month.

+1. Uses Oauth to grab information from JIRA Cloud using the REST (Ver 2) API
+2. Grabs issues worked on by the user via Oauth
+  - User has the option to use an API token - in cases that the oauth connection doesn't work

 ### Requirements
 * A JIRA Developer Application to be set up